Anti-Romani sentiment: History

-From Persia, Romani people settled in Armenia for some time.
+From Persia, the Romani people settled in Armenia for some time.
 The Lom people remained in Armenia, largely integrating into Armenian society.
 The Romani people then migrated through Anatolia before settling in the Balkans during the Byzantine period.
-Unfortunately, their arrival coincided with a time of increasing intolerance toward non-Christians following the end of the Crusades (1095–1270).
+Unfortunately, their arrival coincided with a period of increasing intolerance toward non-Christians following the Crusades (1095–1270).
 The Roma were viewed as non-Christians and sometimes even as despised Muslims.

 The British banished Romani people to Barbados and Jamaica.